 Do WhatsApp and Google work in Hong Kong?

 Yes.
 Hong Kong has open internet, so WhatsApp, Google, Instagram, and the apps you use daily work normally.
-The Great Firewall block only affects mainland China, not Hong Kong.
-If you combine both destinations, you will need a plan designed to bypass that block in the Chinese part.
+The Great Firewall blockade only affects mainland China, not Hong Kong.
+If you combine both destinations, you'll need a plan designed to bypass that blockade in the Chinese part.

 Is there coverage inside the MTR?

 Yes, and it's one of its advantages.
-Hong Kong's MTR offers mobile coverage inside the tunnels, which is uncommon worldwide.
-You can continue checking maps, transport, or messaging while crossing the city underground, without being cut off between stations.
+Hong Kong's metro offers mobile coverage inside the tunnels, which is uncommon globally.
+You'll be able to continue checking maps, transport, or messaging while crossing the city underground, without losing communication between stations.

-How much data do I need for a short trip to Hong Kong?
+How much data do I need for a getaway to Hong Kong?

 For 3-4 days of average use, 5-7 GB is usually enough: maps, transport, photos, and messaging.
-If you watch a lot of video or make video calls, go for a higher GB or unlimited plan.
+If you watch a lot of video or make video calls, opt for a larger GB or unlimited plan.
 With an eSIM, you can top up on the go if you run out.

 Can I use the same eSIM in Hong Kong and mainland China?

-You need a plan that covers both territories and ideally routes traffic outside China, because in the mainland, many apps are blocked.
+You need a plan that covers both territories and ideally routes traffic outside of China, because many apps are blocked in mainland China.
 For Hong Kong alone, there are no restrictions.
-Review a specific plan if your itinerary includes cities like Shenzhen or Guangzhou.
+Check a specific plan if your route includes cities like Shenzhen or Canton.

 Do I lose my Spanish number when using an eSIM in Hong Kong?